What We Do

 The ACE Assembly

 The ACE Assembly combines climate science with pop culture entertainment to create an unforgettable experience.
-Since 2009, ACE has reached nearly two million students.
+Since 2009, ACE has reached over two million students.

 "ACE provides an unparalleled climate science program that sticks with high school students.
 High schools should jump at the chance to take part." —Bill McKibben, Author and Co-Founder of 350.org